 “We all need people who will give us feedback.
 That’s how we improve.” - Bill Gates

-I assisted and guided these coaching clients in achieving their goals and opening up worlds of opportunity by helping them find their personal roadways to leadership success and to fulfilling their potentials and creating new opportunities.
 Research and empirical evidence show that it’s not always the most obvious qualities that make the best leaders.
 Sure, we (in the Western world) expect our leaders to be goal-directed, creative and communicative, open-minded, fair and most of all, productive.
 All of those are obvious traits, but the best leaders, the ones who are respected and get the job done, have some special traits and work habits that extend beyond the obvious.
 That’s what my clients uncovered.

-Secret Number One is this: Open yourself up.
-Don’t be afraid.
-Allow vulnerability within your strength.
-Be open to feedback.
+- Be open to feedback.
 We all have blind spots.
 It is a welcome relief and a great help to future success if we allow those in our corner to help us identify our weaknesses and support our strengths.
 You will gain credibility and knowledge about yourself at the same time.
 One of the easiest ways to get feedback is by setting up situations where informal feedback can be given.
 Consider inviting someone for coffee or ask for feedback in a social situation or even when seeing each other in the elevator or in the hallway

 As a Leadership Coach, Personal Life Coach, and author of From Intuition to Entrepreneurship: a Woman’s Guide to Following Her Dream, Barbara has the insight to achieve quick and lasting success with a focus on bottom-line results.
 And, since success involves the entire person, Barbara has created Neuro Emotional Coaching®, a cutting edge 4-step process rooted in neuroscience that combines personal coaching with knowledge of the human brain and its impact on change and leadership.